Basic Ratio of Stocks

 P/E Ratio= Share Price/Earnings per Share

-Suppose company ABC has a P/E ratio of 30.
-It indicates that investors are willing to pay 30 times company ABC's earnings to purchase one share.
+Suppose ABC Company has a P/E ratio of 30.
+It indicates that investors are willing to pay 30 times ABC Company’s earnings to purchase one share.

-When you buy stocks, you, in a sense, buy the rights to receive the firm's future earnings.
-Suppose stock A has higher current earnings than stock B. In that case, you are generally willing to pay a higher price to buy stock A, assuming the two companies' profitability stays the same.
+When buying stocks, in a sense you buy the rights to receive the firm's future earnings.
+Suppose Stock A has higher current earnings than Stock B. In that case, you are generally willing to pay a higher price to buy Stock A, assuming the two companies' profitability stays the same.

 P/B Ratio = Share Price/Book Value per Share